Yasser-shrief/Emotion-Detection-Using-OpenCV-and-Keras/README.md

 ## Objective
-Create Convolution Neural Network Model from scratch by using Keras for emotion detection using the live camera feed of our system .
+Trained Convolution Neural Network Model from scratch using Keras for emotion detection using the live camera feed of our system .

 ## Data Description